fabianjuppe/adventure-island/README.md

 On Autumn Island, players can immerse themselves in a world full of magic and use four elements to solve challenging puzzles in the colorful world of autumn.<br />

-Freshly arrived on Autumn Island, the player must use the power of the wind to overcome a ravine and open the way to the village.
-There, two more challenging puzzles await him.
+Freshly arrived on Autumn Island, players must use the power of the wind to overcome a ravine and open the way to the village.
+There, two more challenging puzzles await them.
 One a fiery experience and the other a shocking one.
-If he masters the challenge, he must not be afraid of water in order to obtain the missing key.
-He uses these to reach an ancient portal and thus step into the next season.
+If they master the challenge, they must not be afraid of water in order to obtain the missing keys.
+They use these to reach an ancient portal and thus step into the next season.
 </p>